DFox1997/DFox1997.github.io/README (Pc builder project) .md

 # Game Comparison Project: PC Builder Simulator vs. Car Mechanic Simulator 2021

 ## Introduction
 In this project, we delve into the fascinating worlds of PC Builder Simulator and Car Mechanic Simulator 2021.
-These two games offer unique experiences—one lets us assemble dream PCs, while the other puts us in the grease-stained shoes of an auto mechanic.
+These two games offer unique learning experiences within a game.
 This project aims to look at there sales and player retention and will use power bi to visualise the data.

 ## Technologies Used
-- **Virtual Studio (VS Code)**: We're using VS Code for code editing, configuration, and maybe even some Markdown magic.
+- **Virtual Studio (VS Code)**:
 - **Power BI**: Our trusty sidekick for visualizing game-related data.

 ## Data Sources